A mini split unit with an E4, E5, E6, F1, F2, or F3 error codes, are similar to each other and is usually a bad sensor

 It is also possible that the PCB board has gone bad.

 If, after testing all the sensors and wiring and they show good, this usually points to a bad PCB board.

 A unit that is wired wrong or wiring that has a short or open can also cause problems.

-Most often these errors require a technicians and will be outside the average home DIY job.
+Most often, these errors require a technician and will be outside the average home DIY job.